-Compare new boilers and assess whether your current boiler would be better off being replaced
+Compare new boilers and assess whether your current boiler needs to be replaced.

 You can find out the energy efficiency of your boiler by checking its energy rating; you can do this now by selecting the make and model below.